 A user-defined table constraint is built by the user.
 The user selects a combination of attribute types to represent the columns of the table and then enters values from the domains of the selected attribute types to form the rows in the table constraint.

-A system-defined table constraint is defined by selecting which Microsoft Dynamics 365 for Finance and Operations table to use as a reference and then selecting fields from this table to form the columns in the constraint.
-The rows of the table constraint are the rows of the Finance and Operations table that are present at configuration time.
+A system-defined table constraint is defined by selecting which table to use as a reference and then selecting fields from this table to form the columns in the constraint.
+The rows of the table constraint are the rows of the Supply Chain Management table that are present at configuration time.

 A table constraint is included in a product configuration model by referencing the table constraint definition and mapping the relevant attributes in the model to the columns in the table constraint.

 Calculations represent a mechanism for performing arithmetic operations in a configuration model.
 For example, a calculation can determine the length of a specific piece of raw material or the processing time for a polishing operation.
 Calculations are imperative and set the value for a target attribute after all the attribute values that are included in the calculation expression become available.

 Subcomponents represent the nodes in the product configuration model structure.
 For each subcomponent relationship, a reference must be specified to a product master that has the variant configuration technology set to constraint-based configuration.